First-Year Seminars Fall 2014

 Jo Ann Weiner, English

-Experience first hand the criminal legal process.
+Experience first-hand the criminal legal process.
 With the United States Constitution as a guide, students focus on the practice of criminal law and study the impact of key constitutional amendments on police investigations and arrests, the trial process, sentencing, and punishment.
-Students observe criminal court proceedings at the Criminal Justice Center in Philadelphia, tour a Philadelphia County Prison, visit a Pennsylvania State Prison to meet with a group of inmates serving life sentences for murder, and form defense and prosecutorial teams to try a criminal case before a jury of their peers.
+Students observe criminal court proceedings at the Criminal Justice Center in Philadelphia, tour a Philadelphia County Prison, and form defense and prosecutorial teams to try a criminal case before a jury of their peers.

 A Study in Character: Sherlock Holmes (FY103.25)